 Eighty percent of juveniles transferred to adult court in Tennessee in 2007 were African-American.

-In Tennessee, 21 percent of the population under the age of 18 years was African-American.
+In Tennessee, 21 percent of the population the ages of 10 through 17 was African-American.

 At this time, Tennessee and all other states are engaged in efforts to determine whether or not minorities are disproportionately incarcerated in the state.
 In 1988, the Juvenile Justice and Delinquency Prevention (JJDP) Act was amended to require states to "address efforts to reduce the proportion of juveniles detained or confined in secure detention facilities, secure correctional facilities, jails and lockups who are members of minority groups if such proportion exceeds the proportion such groups represent in the general population."